etsangsplk/go-sensor/README.md

 # logging [ ![Codeship Status for splunk/sharedlogging](https://app.codeship.com/projects/abacb120-1375-0136-2114-428a351088a3/status?branch=master)](https://app.codeship.com/projects/283203)
-A standard logging package for golang SSC services to do context aware tracing in the [SSC Logging Standard](https://confluence.splunk.com/display/PROD/ERD%3A+Shared+Logging) format.
+A standard logging package for golang SSC services to instrument their services according to the [SSC Logging Standard](https://confluence.splunk.com/display/PROD/ERD%3A+Shared+Logging) format including structured logging, request and component loggers, and access tracing.

 ## Setup
-Add this line to import (note: current repository is logging and will be changed to ssc-observation as it will contain logging and metrics)
+Add this line to import:
 ```
 import (
 	"github.com/splunk/ssc-observation/logging"
 )
 ```
+### An Important Note About Private Repositories
+Codeship does not have a solution for resolving imports to private repositories.
+So the recommended approach for using the ssc-observation repository is to checkin your entire vendor directory.
+For KV Store this meant:
+1) Removing 'dep ensure' steps from Codeship.
+Even with all the packages checked in it will still try to resolve them for verification (apparently).
+2) Adding a 'make dep' target to Makefile to run 'dep ensure'
+3) Removing vendor from .gitignore
+4) Git adding the files under /vendor and submitting

 ## Features
 * Implements [Splunk SSC Logging Standards](https://confluence.splunk.com/display/PROD/ERD%3A+Shared+Logging) structured leveled logging